It is week 2 of the $100 Room Challenge and we are taking a look at how to update a pine dining table for less than $50.

 You pretty much apply, let dry, and paint over it.
 Super easy.

-Thank goodness our basement is big and unfinished because it provides us a place to paint where the temperature is above freezing.
-I don’t think painting in subzero temperatures works very well… or at all. #Minnesotalife
+Thank goodness our basement is big and unfinished because it provides us a place to paint when outdoor temperatures are too low.

 We wanted a cohesive look to match the coffee station, so we used the paint and stain we had leftover from the buffet; painting the legs Outerspace (by Sherwin Williams, but color matched in Behr) and staining the top in Varathane’s Golden Mahogany.